-Select which devices make up which Zones.
+Select which devices belong to the specified Zone.
 If a device has a text label, it will be displayed.
 If a Zone has a text label, it will also be displayed.

 Up to 384 Zones can be defined.

 Zone 000 is not a Zone and indicates no Zone has been assigned.